ccollicutt/puppet-saio/README.md

 ###Parameters

-Currently the SAIO class takes four parameters, which are shown below with their defaults:
+Currently the SAIO class takes five parameters, which are shown below with their defaults:

 ```
 $swiftuser='vagrant',
 $swiftgroup='vagrant',
 $swiftclient_repo='https://github.com/openstack/python-swiftclient.git',
 $swift_repo='https://github.com/openstack/swift.git'
+$pkg_cache_srv=undef
 ```

 So you an change those in the nodes.pp file to whatever you prefer.